Billings Outlaws (AF1)

-The Billings Outlaws are a professional indoor football team set to begin play as a member of Champions Indoor Football for the 2022 season.
-Based in Billings, Montana, the Outlaws play their home games at MetraPark First Interstate Arena.
+The Outlaws Arena Football Team, historically known as the Billings Outlaws, were a professional indoor football team based in Billings, Montana, that compete in Arena Football One (AF1).
+The Outlaws played their home games at MetraPark First Interstate Arena until 2025.
+They were founded in 2022 as members of Champions Indoor Football.
+In 2024, they joined the revived Arena Football League and won ArenaBowl XXXIII.
+In 2025, they became inaugural members of the newly-formed AF1.

 History

 The Outlaws will be the third indoor football team to be based in Billings following the original Billings Outlaws (2000–2010) and the Billings Wolves (2015–2016).

+Champions Indoor Football (2022–2023)

 On April 30, 2021, Keith Russ and Tel Koen, owners of fellow Champions Indoor Football (CIF) team the Wyoming Mustangs, announced they would bring an expansion CIF team to Billings for the 2022 season.
 A name-the-team contest was held, with the Outlaws being named the winner on July 22.
-Despite using the original Outlaws' name, logo, and colors, the current Outlaws are considered to be a new franchise, with no other connection to the previous Outlaws.
+Despite using the original Outlaws' name, logo, and colors, the current Outlaws are considered to be a new franchise with no other connection to the previous Outlaws, but continues to market itself as a continuation.

-In June 2022 it was announced Steven Titus, a Gillette, Wyoming attorney purchased the team from Russ.
+In June 2022, it was announced Steven Titus, a Gillette, Wyoming, attorney purchased the Outlaws and Wyoming Mustangs.
+On August 29, 2023, the Outlaws were announced to become members of the third incarnation of the Arena Football League.
+Titus named the Mustangs' head coach, Cedric Walker, as the new head coach of the Outlaws.